Normal approximations for the multivariate inverse Gaussian distribution and asymmetric kernel smoothing on $d$-dimensional half-spaces: MIG kernel density estimator on half-spaces

 \subsection{Asymptotic results}

-In this section, the local limit theorem for the MIG distribution given in Theorem~\ref{thm:LLT.multivariate} is used to derive the asymptotic variance of the new density estimator $\smash{\hat{f}_{n,\mat{H}}}$ at each point $\bb{\xi}$ in the half-space $\mathcal{H}_d(\bb{\beta})$.
-The result, which is stated in Proposition~\ref{prop:asymptotic.variance}, is complemented in Proposition~\ref{prop:asymptotic.bias} with a careful study of the asymptotic bias.
-This makes it possible to obtain the limiting forms of mean squared error and the mean integrated squared error of this estimator; see Corollaries~\ref{cor:bias.var.implies.MSE.density} and \ref{cor:MISE.optimal.density}, respectively.
-Moreover, the asymptotic normality of $\smash{\hat{f}_{n,\mat{H}}}$ at each point $\bb{\xi}$ is provided in Theorem~\ref{thm:asymp.normality}.
+In this section, the local limit theorem for the MIG distribution (Theorem~\ref{thm:LLT.multivariate}) is applied to derive the asymptotic variance of the new density estimator $\smash{\hat{f}_{n,\mat{H}}}$ at each point $\bb{\xi}\in\mathcal{H}(\bb{\beta})$; see Proposition~\ref{prop:asymptotic.variance}.
+Combined with a careful analysis of the asymptotic bias (Proposition~\ref{prop:asymptotic.bias}), this result yields the leading-order expansions for both the mean squared error (MSE) (Corollary~\ref{cor:bias.var.implies.MSE.density}) and the MISE (Corollary~\ref{cor:MISE.optimal.density}) and enable the derivation of asymptotically optimal bandwidths.
+Moreover, the asymptotic normality of $\smash{\hat{f}_{n,\mat{H}}}$ at each point $\bb{\xi}$ is established in Theorem~\ref{thm:asymp.normality}.
 The proofs are deferred to Appendix~\ref{app:proofs.application.asymptotics}.